-Probably wait about 5 minutes for the soap to cool and you can then move the soap around a bit to create this texture.
+Probably wait about 5 minutes for the soap to cool and harden a bit, and then you can then move the soap around a bit to create this texture.
 This will help the goat’s milk layer to stick better when you pour that in next.

 Again, stir each time in between and microwave it until it’s fully melted – about 1 minute and a half to 2 minutes total.

 Add another 20 drops of Rose Absolute essential oil and 2-3 drops of red soap coloring.

 Stir this well until you get a smooth pink color.

 Be sure the glycerin layer is cool enough so that when you pour in the goat’s milk layer, it won’t pour into a liquefied glycerin layer.

 Be sure there is a solid glycerin layer to pour on.
 Fill the rest of the soap mold cavities with the goat’s milk soap layer.